turtlemonvh/traffic-monitor/README.md

 ## Use

 Create the configuration file and set this up to run every few minutes with cron, [Windows Task Scheduler](http://support.microsoft.com/kb/308569), or a similar utility.
-I suggest limiting yourself to less than every 10 minutes because the extra data isn't that useful and its more likely to get you noticed by Google.
+I suggest limiting yourself to something less frequent than every 10 minutes because the extra data isn't that useful and it's more likely to get you noticed by Google.
 We're screen scraping here, so lets be considerate.

-For Windows Task Scheduler, make sure you run the command with a user account that has "Log on as a batch job" permissions or you will see the 2147943785 result code.
+For Windows Task Scheduler, make sure you run the command with a user account that has "Log on as a batch job" permissions (any admin account will do) or you will see the 2147943785 error code in your scheduled job.

 An output file named `route_times.csv` will be placed in the directory where this is run.
 It will look something like the following: